nodemcu/nodemcu-firmware/README.md

   - bin/0x00000.bin to 0x00000
   - bin/0x10000.bin to 0x10000

-Also, in some special circumstances, you may need to flash `blank.bin` or `esp_init_data_default.bin` to various addresses on the flash.
+Also, in some special circumstances, you may need to flash `blank.bin` or `esp_init_data_default.bin` to various addresses on the flash (depending on flash size and type).

 If upgrading from `spiffs` version 0.3.2 to 0.3.3 or later, or after flashing any new firmware, you should run `file.format()` to re-format your flash filesystem.

-#Connect the hardware in serial
-baudrate:9600
+# Connecting to your NodeMCU device

+NodeMCU serial interface uses 9600 baud at boot time.
+To increase the speed after booting, issue `uart.setup(0, 115200, 8, 0, 1, 1 )` (ESPlorer will do this automatically when changing the speed in the dropdown list).

+If the device panics and resets, errors will be written to the serial interface at 115200 bps.

 #Write Lua script to filesystem
 ####Esplorer